lunarc/lunarc_docs/docs/guides/software_development/ddt_debugger.md

 # DDT debugger on COSMOS

+!!! warning "Not available on COSMOS"
+    DDT is part of Linaro Forge and uses a centralised NAISS license hosted at NSC.
+This license is restricted to NAISS resources and **cannot be used on COSMOS**.
+This page is retained for reference only.

+    If you need a parallel debugger, contact [LUNARC support](https://supr.naiss.se/support/?centre_resource=c5) to discuss available options.

 A basic description on how to start a debugging session with DDT, part of [Linaro Forge](https://www.linaroforge.com/), on the COSMOS cluster.
 Jobs are submitted through the SLURM batch system to the back-end nodes.

 ## About this document